Are There any Jobs for Recovering Addicts to be Found?

 - Addiction Counselor.
 It doesn’t take much schooling to become a licensed addiction counselor and a degree in this field can do wonders for helping someone to gain the hope, incentive, and the goals driven passion for staying sober and to not relapse.

 - Spiritual Teacher.
-A lot of people in recovery like to go into a more spiritual line of work, such as being a life coach, a holistic counselor, or a spiritual teacher.
+A lot of people in recovery like to go into a more spiritual line of work, such as being a life coach or a spiritual counselor.

 - Therapists.
 There are many different types of therapy that a recovering addict could get into.
 These can not only give a person a chance to help people really, but such approaches also do wonders for effectively helping recovering individuals to stay sober.

 - Physical Health.
 Physical Health is also a great field for people who want to help others.
-In this area, recovering addicts can become nutritionists, yoga instructors, personal trainers, and holistic health coaches too.
+In this area, recovering addicts can become nutritionists, personal trainers, and health coaches.

 These are all great fields for people in recovery to get into.